 Building developers and even Nigerian lawmakers have blamed their projects' high cost and slow expansion on rising cement prices.
 Last year, the price of a 50 kg bag of cement rose by 44% from ₦2,500 to ₦3,600.
 Today it is about ₦4,000.

-The belief for many is that we have rising cement prices because Dangote Cement, which has the largest market share (60%) in the industry, has no competition.
+Many believe that we have rising cement prices because Dangote Cement, which has the largest market share (60%) in the industry, has no competition.
 But it has competitors, both foreign and local, that are vying for market share.
 So how come their presence does not lead to competitive pricing?

-Let's go back to ECON 101 to explain pricing in a market structure
+Let's go back to ECON 101 to explain pricing in a market structure with few players,